 Click here to read THE SID KESS APPROACH: 60 Years of Best Practices in Tax, Education, Careers and Life: Published by the AICPA

-Michael Kelley is the founder and Principal of Park View OZ REIT and Park View Investments, a family office.
+Michael Kelley is the founder and CEO of Park View OZ REIT and Park View Investments, a family office.
 Mr. Kelley has 30 years of experience in business and financial markets.
 He was early to recognize the potential of Opportunity Zones to change the course of capital flows.
 Through his writings and presentations, Mr. Kelley has become a leading voice on Opportunity Zones and how investors can benefit from them.
 He is active in the entrepreneurial community, having served as a mentor, board member, and pitch competition judge.
 Previously he worked with clients in the real estate, technology, alternative energy, and healthcare industries at several investment banks.
 Mr. Kelley has a B.A. in Economics from the University of Massachusetts.